denistsoi/franklinchen.github.io/source/_posts/2011-12-08-revisiting-knuth-and-mcilroys-word-count-programs.markdown

 I decided to bring the discussion here a quarter of a century (25 years!) to the present.
 How would we solve the problem now?

+## (Update of 2013-06-29)

+I have changed my mind about many things I said here, and also have more clarifications and new arguments to make, which I will eventually post on my new programming blog, [The Conscientious Programmer](http://ConscientiousProgrammer.com/).

 <!--more-->

 ## Salient points of McIlroy's solution